tweedegolf/tweedegolf.github.io/_posts/2015-04-17-threejs-rotations.md

 <br>
 If you rotate a 3D object in Threejs you only change its rotation in relation to the root scene: its own coordinate system is not affected.
 In the video above the positive y-axis of the PlaneBufferGeometry gets aligned with negative z-axis of the root scene.

-What we could do as well, is apply the rotation to the root scene, in that case the axes of the floor and the root scene stay aligned with each other:
+What we could do as well, is to apply the rotation to the root scene as a whole; in that case the axes of the floor and the root scene stay aligned with each other:

 <video width="500" controls>
   <source src="http://data.tweedegolf.nl/videos/rotating-root-scene.mp4" type="video/mp4">